-Chinese smartphone giant Xiaomi has taken the wraps off its latest flagship Android phone, the Xiaomi Mi 4.
+Chinese smartphone giant Xiaomi has taken the wraps off its latest flagship Android phone to rival the OnePlus One, the Xiaomi Mi 4.

 With a sleek design that calls to mind the iPhone 5S, top-end specs that are a match for most Android big hitters, and a double take-worthy price tag, the Mi 4 could be one to watch.

 Just on the topic of its design, the Xiaomi Mi 4 is the first effort from the manufacturer to feature metal in its external make-up.
 The frame of the device is made from stainless steel, while the back panel is formed of a removable (and swappable) plastic cover.
 All in all, it weighs 149g.

 Internally, the Xiaomi Mi 4 is equally adept, with a quad-core Snapdragon 801 CPU clocked at 2.5GHz.
 This is backed by a generous 3GB of RAM.
 You also get the option of either 16GB or 64GB of internal storage.

 On the software front you get Android 4.4.2 KitKat with Xiaomi's brand new custom MIUI 6 skin layered on top.

 As for the Mi 4's photographic chops, you get a 13-megapixel f/1.8 rear camera and an impressive-sounding 8-megapixel front camera.
 Both of these components are from Sony, so you can expect them to be up to scratch.